 Foxholder is a collection of 15 different placeholder animations to enhance your forms.
 When users interact with an input, an animation is triggered.
 It’s a neat way of ensuring that users will know exactly where they are on your form.

 dirrty is a jQuery plugin that can detect whenever a form field has been modified.
 When a change is detected, the user will be prompted to save changes to the form.

 Make form input data like dates, phone numbers and currencies super easy for users with Inputmask.
 When a user interacts with a defined input, a mask is placed in the field showing the exact formatting required.
-Not only does it show users the required format, it also ensures that the input data is valid.
+Not only does it show users the required format, but it also ensures that the input data is valid.

 jQuery Validation Plugin

 The jQuery Validation Plugin is a highly-customizable tool to help with validating form data.
-Out of the box it supports both URL and email validation.
+Out of the box, it supports both URL and email validation.
 It even comes with an API to allow developers to add their own spin.